Piano Keyboard Action: Comparison of 4 Digital Keyboards

 The Roland FP3, upon immediate touch i find it a joy.
 Fine pianissimo no problem.
 I think a (classical) pianist can be more expressive on this keyboard than even my feel-touch renowned Kawai MP9000.

 (Note: Not to confuse Yamaha s08 with s80.
 The s08 is a low-end synth, while s80 is a fancy synth costing about 2 times more, and its key-action has a particularly idiosyncratic touch-feel that's weird but also nice.
-Photo of s80 can be seen here: Piano Keyboard Actions 4: Kawai MP9000 Problems.)
+Photo of s80 can be seen here: Piano Keyboard Action: Kawai MP9000.)

 Since i own a Kawai MP9000, let me also talk a bit of its keyboard action feel for comparison.